 ♦ Drink organic tea.
 Pau‘d Arco tea, Dandelion tea, organic green tea, Cistus tea, Mugwort tea and Yogi DeTox tea.

-♦ Raw, organic apple cider vinegar is a powerful detoxifier: Mix 2 tablespoons of apple cider vinegar in an 8 ounce glass of water.
-Add the juice of a fresh lemon, fresh lime, a splash of either beet root concentrate or cranberry concentrate, and a pinch of Celtic sea salt.
-Consume 5-10 minutes before meals to optimize digestion, stimulate digestive fire, and breakdown food.
+♦ Raw, organic apple cider vinegar is a powerful detoxifier: Mix one to two tablespoons of apple cider vinegar in an 8 ounce glass of water.
+Add the juice from a fresh lemon or a fresh lime, a splash of either beet root concentrate or cranberry concentrate, and a pinch of Celtic salt or Redmond’s.
+Consume 5-10 minutes before meals to optimize digestion, stimulate digestive fire, and help with the breakdown of food.

 ♦ Optimizing gut function, healthy digestion and daily elimination are fundamental requirements for optimal health and detoxification.
 Healthy flowing bile, digestive and pancreatic enzymes, and hydrochloric acid (HCL) are required for optimal digestion and detoxification.
 Low stomach acid inhibits detoxification, and increases risk of infections and nutrient deficiencies.